donele/crlib/README.md

 Try shorter or longer validation and prediction periods.
 Different values may be more optimal.

-Make prediction horizon a variable to be decided through cross validations.
+Make the prediction horizon a variable which can be decided through cross validations.

 Try nonlinear models.
 They may outperform the linear models, or they may be used together with the linear models.